Consulting depends on changes and challenges. We help find the way forward.

 In my 30+ year career as an independent consultant to Fortune 1000 and Global 1000 companies I’ve been fortunate to successfully surf two tsunami waves.
 The first was the worldwide adoption of Microsoft Windows/Office.
 The second was the move from Real World to Digital Marketing.
 Both waves carried me into technical and strategic consulting to Fortune 1000 and Global 1000 organizations.
 Both were personally exhilarating, financially rewarding, and gave me the chance to help millions of people!

-In our consulting course we show new and experienced consultants how to leverage their expertise to take advantage of a consulting tsunami.
-The last stage in our consulting course is "Productizing Your Consulting Services and Creating Multiple Streams of Income".
+In our consulting course and mentoring we show new and experienced consultants how to leverage their expertise to take advantage of a consulting tsunami.
+The last stage in our Consulting Mastery Series (tm) is "Productizing Your Consulting Services and Creating Multiple Streams of Income".

 Looking at Global Changes and Challenges that will Change Your Independent Consulting Business